bhagenbourger/duzzy/README.md

 Output:
 ```
 <?xml version='1.0' encoding='UTF-8'?><rows><row><id>1</id><name>i7M95YxRzOB</name><gender>M</gender></row><row><id>2</id><name>ZxIJnpkufuy</name><gender>M</gender></row><row><id>3</id><name>DNir5lwHHUkC</name><gender>M</gender></row><row><id>4</id><name>mTykw0HhqM1b</name><gender>F</gender></row><row><id>5</id><name>3bacagIKM760</name><gender>F</gender></row></rows>
-Duzzy generated 5 rows in PT0.035S with seed 1234
+Duzzy generated 5 rows in PT0.027S (processing time: PT0.019S) which represent 429 bytes of data with seed 1234
 ```

 ### Use threads for parallel processing
 > 💡 Some sinks are mono thread, like `io.duzzy.plugin.sink.ConsoleSink`.

+> 💡 When using threads, limits are considered by thread.
+Meaning that if you specify `-t 5` and `-r 10`, you will have 50 rows generated.

 Below an example of `DuzzyConfig` to use a local file `sink` that will generate a local file name `/tmp/example.json` with your data:
 ```